JensRantil/jensrantil.github.io/content/posts/2023-05-03_downsides-of-batch-apis.md

-At `$previousJob`, I had to bucket my latency metrics by list size to get a better feel for whether our systems were having issues, or users simply submitted larger unit of work.
+At `$previousJob`, I had to bucket my latency metrics by list size to get a better feel for whether our systems were having issues, or users simply submitted larger units of work.
 Unnecessary complexity!

 **Horisontal scalability issues (operational).** The idea with horizontal scalability is that you can throw more machines/service instances at a problem